dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 }
 ```

-With our extension written, we can run `make` to build both DuckDB and the extension.
+With our extension written, we can run `make` to build both DataMiner and the extension.
 After the build is finished, we
 are ready to try out our extension.
-Since the build process also builds a fresh DuckDB binary with the extension loaded
+Since the build process also builds a fresh DataMiner binary with the extension loaded
 automatically, all we need to do is run `./build/release/duckdb`, and we can use our newly added scalar function:

 ```sql